-Professional communication in the digital age requires careful attention to detail.
+Professional communication requires careful attention to detail.
 Consider the following as guidelines when corresponding via email:

-- Create an informative subject line - Use salutations such as "Dear" or "Hello" followed by titles "Dr." or "Professor" and your professor's last name. - Edit the text for clarity, focus, and accuracy - Apply a professional email signature - Respond in a timely manner, checking emails a few times each day. - If adding a document to the email, make sure it is properly labeled and attached
+- Create an informative subject line and place you last name in the subject - Use salutations such as "Dear" followed by titles "Dr./ Professor" and your professor's last name. - Edit the text for clarity, focus, and accuracy - Apply a professional email signature - Respond in a timely manner, checking emails a few times each day. - If adding a document to the email, make sure it is properly labeled and attached